Tarun-c/Python-Login-GUI/README.md

 # User not Found Screen

-<h4> If User is not found in username_info.txt file then its show User not found and go to register process.</h4>
+<h4> If User is not found in username_info.txt file then its show User not found and goes to the register process.</h4>

  <p align="center">
   <img src="https://github.com/Tarun-c/Python-Login-GUI/blob/master/Images/User_not_found.JPG?raw=true" alt="Sublime's custom image"/>